On elliptic equations with Stein-Weiss type convolution parts: Introduction and main results

 Equation \eqref{lcritical} is related to the Euler-Lagrange equation of the extremal functions of the Sobolev inequality and is a special case of the Lane-Emden equation

-It is well known that, for $0<p<\frac{N+2}{N-2}$, Gidas and Spruck \cite{GS} proved that \eqref{LE} has no positive solutions.
+It is well known that, for $1\leq p<\frac{N+2}{N-2}$, Gidas and Spruck \cite{GS} proved that equation \eqref{LE} has no positive solutions.
 This result is optimal in the sense that for any $p\geq\frac{N+2}{N-2}$, there are infinitely many positive solutions to \eqref{LE}.
 Gidas, Ni and Nirenberg \cite{GNN}, Caffarelli, Gidas and Spruck \cite{CGS} proved the symmetry and uniqueness of the positive solutions respectively.
 Chen and Li \cite{CL}, Li \cite{LC} simplified the results above as an application of the moving plane method.
-Li \cite{Li} used moving sphere method.
-Wei and Xu \cite{WX} generalized the classification of the solutions of the more general equation \eqref{Frac} with $\alpha$ being any even number between $0$ and $N$.
+Wei and Xu \cite{WX} generalized the classification of the solutions of the more general equation \eqref{Frac} with $\tau$ being any even number between $0$ and $N$.
 Later, Chen, Li and Ou \cite{CLO1} developed the method of moving planes in integral forms to prove that any critical points of the functional was radially symmetric and assumed the unique form and gave a positive answer to Lieb's open problem involving \eqref{Int}.
-In \cite{CLO3, Li}, the authors consider the nonnegative solutions of the integral equation
+Li \cite{Li} also studied the regularity of the locally integrable solution for \eqref{Int} and used moving sphere method to prove the classification.
+In \cite{CLO3, Li}, the authors considered the nonnegative solutions of the integral equation

 and proved that $u\in C^{\infty}(\mathbb{R}^{N})$.
 As a generalization of equation \eqref{Int}, Lu and Zhu \cite{LZ} recently studied the symmetry and regularity of extremals of the following weighted integral equation: